 6. You hardly spend time together

-Earlier you would travel together, go on movie dates or even plan double dates with friends but now you hardly find any solace in each other’s company.
+Earlier, you would travel together, go on date nights, hold hands, write each other love notes, or even plan double dates with friends but now you hardly find any solace in each other’s company.
 You loathe spending time with each other.
+If you realize you’re both getting a little too busy with your own lives or you’ve stopped making time for one another, you may need a few ideas on things to do with your spouse to reconnect.
+More on that later.

 7. Silent treatment is meted out to each other